TomHodson/tomhodson.github.com/README.md

   - add my first paper!
   - fix the OG tags so that https://cards-dev.twitter.com/validator works
   - figure out how to integrate a jupyter notebook

+## Notes
+Use `bundle exec jekyll serve` to do local development of this site